X-Linked Agammaglobulinemia in Children

-X-linked agammaglobulinemia is a genetic disease that causes a weakened immune
+X-linked agammaglobulinemia is a rare genetic disease.
+It causes a weakened immune

 A child with this disease can’t make antibodies that are part of gamma globulins in

 blood plasma.
 Antibodies are the body's main defense against germs like bacteria and